 People are afraid to be honest and therein lies the game.
 As you get older moving out of your carefree twenties, through the thirties and into your forties, two general things happen; the carefree is traded in for responsibility and you become more ‘picky’.
 Though we all know that ‘being picky’ is really just not dealing with all the bullshit you did when you were younger.

 I see it all the time, in all types of relationships.
-I am a firm believer in being honest and upfront, which at times hasn’t made me many friends; none-the-less, it’s what I have been taught.
+I am a firm believer in being honest and upfront, which at times hasn’t made me many friends, none-the-less, it’s what I have been taught.
 At least you know what you’re getting yourself into or out of with honesty.
-When someone tells you, this is how it is, you then have the choice to pursue or fallback.
+When someone is honest with their feelings, you then have the choice to pursue or fallback.
 But the wishwashiness of the continued ‘maybe’ is just leading someone on.

 Now, like I have said, I have been on both sides of the coin and not always have taken my own advice.
 I’ve wishwashed before and now in hindsight can see that I was too afraid to be honest with myself and with the other person.